Director, Assurance and Risk Management Services

 - maintain the effectiveness of the control processes that have been established and foster continuous improvement of these processes.

-The Audit and Risk Management Committee (A/3.3) is responsible for monitoring and overseeing the responsibilities of management, the internal audit function and external audit, as these responsibilities relate to the University's processes for controlling its operations and managing risks.
+The Risk and Audit Committee (A/3.3) is responsible for monitoring and overseeing the responsibilities of management, the internal audit function and external audit, as these responsibilities relate to the University's processes for controlling its operations and managing risks.

 c) Assurance and Risk Management Services

 Assurance and Risk Management Services, in accordance with the University's Assurance and Risk Management Services Charter (A/1.5), has responsibility for ascertaining that the control processes throughout the University are operating in an effective manner.
-Assurance and Risk Management Services is also responsible for reporting to University management and Audit and Risk Management Committee on the adequacy and effectiveness of the University's systems of internal control, together with recommendations to improve the control processes.
+Assurance and Risk Management Services is also responsible for reporting to University management and Risk and Audit Committee on the adequacy and effectiveness of the University's systems of internal control, together with recommendations to improve the control processes.

 d) External audit